 With limited running time, however, you don’t want to have to wait for a long time while your vacuum recharges.

-Technology has only gotten so far that most cordless vacuums take over 3 hours to recharge completely.
+Technology has only gotten so far that most cordless vacuums take between 2-3 hours to recharge completely, at best.

 Depending on the features in store, the prices of cordless vacuums can swing wildly.